5 Financial Goals to Set for 2022December 28, 2020

 Cut Out Unnecessary Costs

-With all this money going toward your emergency fund, paying off debt, and investing, you’ll want to do everything you can in 2021 to eliminate unnecessary costs.
+With all this money going toward your emergency fund, paying off debt, and investing, you’ll want to do everything you can to eliminate unnecessary costs.
 Deciding where to cut costs depends completely on your individual priorities, but it’s always good to start by listing out all of your expenses and deciding where you can sacrifice.
-Some example of areas where you could cut costs include:
+Some examples of areas where you could cut costs include:

 - Dine out less frequently